apurvsinghgautam/Twitch-Auto-Claim/README.md

 ## Quick Start
 * Enable Developer mode in `chrome://extensions/`
-* Load unpacked extension option - Point it to your directory containing repo files
+* Load unpacked extension - Point it to your downloaded release file
 * Visit Twitch - claims will start automatically
 * For Drops - visit Drops Inventory page